mgmacleod/ret2i/ab.md

 - The generated description becomes the prompt for the next iteration of text to image generation. and so on for 20 iterations.

 I did this manually.
 Then I tried to create some AI agents to do it for me.
 That part mostly didn't work, sadly.
+Then I tried to create some AI agents to go through the logs from the manual process and generate the current `.md` file.
+This too didn't entirely work, but one iteration did generate part of the file.
+Then I needed to edit the file myself...

 Initial prompt: